 The spool gun is a very useful addition to a MIG welder.
 It can be used for all types of MIG welding, but it has two primary advantages over a conventional 'push' wire feeder.

 The main advantage is that distance that the wire has to travel from the spool to the welding tip is very short, compared with a conventional torch.
 This greatly reduces the wire feeding friction and improves the wire feed speed smoothness and consistency, thus the welding quality is greatly improved.
 This is especially so with 'soft' wires such as Aluminium.
 It is difficult to get Aluminium to feed smoothly in welding machines equipped with standard design wire feeders, even with special torch liners and short torch lengths.
 The second advantage is that the gun can allow the use of the small D100 wire spools at a distance from the power source (This distance is only limited by the length of the spool gun lead).
 This is advantageous for high cost wire, that is not used commonly such as Stainless Steel or MIG brazing wire.
 It saves the outlay cost for a much more expensive, larger D200 spool.

-When used with the correct Strata spool gun, the welding voltage/ current may be controlled directly from the spool gun for the ADVANCEMIG 350/500.
+When used with the correct OEM spool gun, the welding voltage/ current may be controlled directly from the spool gun for the ADVANCEMIG 200.
 This is especially useful in synergic mode, as the primary MIG settings can be controlled 'one touch' with the single knob on the spool gun.
-The Strata spool gun rated for up to 200A @ 60% duty cycle.

-- 3.1 Connect the earth cable quick connector to the negative welding power output socket (4) Connect the earth clamp to the work piece.
-Contact with the work piece must be firm contact with clean, bare metal, with no corrosion, paint or scale at the contact point. - 3.2 Connect the spool gun interface plug to the wire feeder remote socket (28).
-Connect the spool gun Euro plug to the wire feeder Euro connector (29).
-Set the spool gun switch (51) to 'on' position. - 3.3 Assemble the long end of the interconnect lead gas line to the regulator outlet fitting.
-Connect the gas regulator to a gas cylinder (not included with machine).
+- 4.1 Connect the earth cable quick connector to the negative welding power output socket (6) Connect the earth clamp to the work piece.
+Contact with the work piece must be firm contact with clean, bare metal, with no corrosion, paint or scale at the contact point. - 4.2 Connect the MIG power torch polarity connection (13) to positive (+).
+Note if this connection is not made, there will be no electrical connection to the welding torch! - 4.3 Connect the spool gun interface plug to the remote socket (8).
+Connect the spool gun Euro plug to the machine Euro connector (9).
+Set the spool gun switch (12) to 'spool gun' position. - 4.4 Assemble the female gas quick connector to the gas line and to the regulator outlet fitting.
+Connect the gas regulator to a gas cylinder (not included with machine) and connect the female quick connector to the male gas inlet on the rear of the machine.
 Ensure all connections are tight.
 Open gas cylinder valve and adjust regulator, flow should be between 10-25 l/min depending on application.
-Re-check regulator flow pressure using the gas test button on the wire feeder control panel as static gas flow setting may drop once gas is flowing. - 3.4 Set the water/ air setting on the wire feeder (35) to 'air'. - 3.5 Set the welding parameters as required following the instructions in the previous section.
+Re-check regulator flow pressure with the torch triggered as static gas flow setting may drop once gas is flowing. - 4.5 Set the welding parameters using the control knobs and LCD screen, following the instructions in the previous section.
 You are now ready to weld!

-4. ARC/ MMA Welding Operation
+5. ARC/ MMA Welding Operation

-4.1 Connect the earth cable quick connector to the power source negative welding power output socket (4) Connect the earth clamp to the work piece.
-Contact with the work piece must be firm contact with clean, bare metal, with no corrosion, paint or scale at the contact point.

-4.2 Insert an electrode into the electrode holder and connect the electrode holder and work lead to the power source positive welding power output socket (1).
+- 5.1 Connect the earth cable quick connector to the negative welding power output socket (6) Connect the earth clamp to the work piece.
+Contact with the work piece must be firm contact with clean, bare metal, with no corrosion, paint or scale at the contact point. - 5.2 Insert an electrode into the electrode holder and connect the electrode holder and work lead to the positive welding power output socket (10).